plerks/socket-programing-windows/HTTP_request/README.md

 ## How to run

 First, need to ensure the server is running.
 You can run **HTTP_server** or change the domain name in src/HttpRequestDemo.c to some public domain name.
+Take an example of GET <http://www.baidu.com/index.html>, baidu did't close the connection after responding.
+Actually, it's a keep-alive connection and has "Connection: keep-alive" in the response header, so I need to use Content-Length header to tell if the client has received all the data and close the connection in the client side (see MyHttp.c threadRun_get() function), else my client implementation will keep pending (or the buf is not big enough and used up, the loop of threadRun_get() in MyHttp.c can also exit).

 1.Open **HTTP_request** folder with VSCode and open src/HttpRequestDemo.c to run.